claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

 https://youtu.be/iTnb9wRHnM8 - static discharge is at 1:10 (see below for summary).
 Further things to try are at 3:12.
 Might be a problem with battery pack.

 Static discharge (Toshiba Satellite):
-- get a timer ready, set at 1 min / 60 seconds
+- get a timer ready, set at 1 min
 - unplug all peripherals
 - Turn laptop over, remove battery
 - Keep charger unplugged